 First time winter campers should stick to car camping.

 A car enables you to pack along as much gear as you like.
 You won’t have to worry about weight limitations.
-So, load up on even more heavy blankets and warm clothing than you think you’ll need.
+So, load up on even more heavy blankets and warmer clothing than you think you’ll need.

 Winter car camping gives you a “basecamp” to warm up and dry off your gear.
 And although tent camping in winter is 100% doable, you can always sleep in your car if needed (or preferred).
 Or, check out our RV rentals for an even cozier and more luxurious winter camping experience!

 You’re unlikely to see crowds while winter car camping – but you can truly get away from everything else by backpacking in the winter.